 Oncologists and GPs speak to patients explaining that breast screening is offered at an earlier age to women who have had this type of treatment.

 Every woman is at risk of developing breast cancer at some stage in her life.
 Having radiotherapy involving breast tissue before the age of 36 means there is a higher risk of developing breast cancer later in life.
+Under current guidelines, patients who received radiotherapy to breast tissue between ages 10-35 are eligible for enhanced breast screening.

 The increase in risk for women who have had radiotherapy will vary based on a number of factors: